zopyx/print-css-rocks/lessons/lesson-metadata-pdfua/README.rst

 Check the *Makefile* in the Github repository (link above) for investigating the related commandline parameters for PDF/UA and tagged PDF.

+We used the *PAC Checker* (https://www.access-for-all.ch/ch/pdf-werkstatt/pdf-accessibility-checker-pac.html) for checking PDF/UA compliance.